-THE LAW: California Vehicle Code Section 23612 makes it clear that a person who drives a motor vehicle have to submit to a chemical test of his blood or breath after being lawfully arrested for a DUI.
-A driver who is arrested for a DUI in Los Angeles, can choose either breath test or a blood test, but, when one test is not available, the driver has to submit to the remaining available test.
+THE LAW: California Vehicle Code Section 23612 makes it clear that a person who drives a motor vehicle has to submit to a chemical test of his blood or breath after being lawfully arrested for a DUI.
+A driver who is arrested for a DUI in Los Angeles can choose either breath test or a blood test, but, when one test is not available, the driver has to submit to the remaining available test.
 Only people who are either afflicted by hemophilia or take anticoagulant medication under the direction of a doctor for a heart condition are exempted from the blood test.
 (California Vehicle Code Sections 23612(b) -(c)).
 Those people have to submit to a breath test.
-Further, if both blood and breath tests are not available, the driver have to submit to a urine test (CVC 23612(d)).
-That affect all people, including those with listed medical conditions.
+Further, if both blood and breath tests are not available, the driver has to submit to a urine test (CVC 23612(d)).
+That affects all people, including those with listed medical conditions.

 CONSEQUENCES OF A REFUSAL ON A DRIVER’S LICENSE: Usually, the most serious consequence of being arrested for a DUI with a refusal in Los Angeles is the effect such arrest have on the driver’s license.
 With the exceptions of few jurisdictions, most prosecutors will strike the refusal to submit to a chemical test in a plea bargain.
-Thus, the mandatory jail time, will usually never be imposed and a refusal allegation in the criminal court will, usually, not affect a disposition.
+Thus, the mandatory jail time, will usually never be imposed and a refusal allegation in the criminal court will, usually, not effect a disposition.
 In contrast, at a DMV hearing, if a refusal is alleged and proven, the driver license will be suspended for one year when there are no priors.
 With one prior, the DMV will revoke the license for 2 years and with 2 priors, the period of revocation in increased to 3 years.
-Further, current law permits restricted license after some actual suspension for any DUI, as long as some conditions is imposed, such as, ignition interlock is installed.
+Further, current law permits restricted license after some actual suspension for any DUI, as long as some conditions are imposed, such as ignition interlock is installed.
 DUI with refusal is not part of that statutory scheme and therefore, DUI with a refusal can not get a restricted license.

 California State Legislature passed laws penalizing refusals to submit to chemical tests.
 Los Angels DUI attorney has tremendous experience arguing that DUI suspects should be permitted to refuse to submit to chemical tests.
 If a person refuses to submit to a chemical test (after being lawfully arrested for a DUI and told of the consequences), he or she will likely face one-year license revocation by the DMV if this is the first refusal.
 Subsequent refusal to submit to chemical tests can cause two or even three years suspensions or revocation.
 Also, if refusals to submit to chemical tests is plead and proven in a criminal court, Los Angels DUI defendant must be sentenced to 48 hours in the county jail in addition to any other jail sentenced mandated by law.
 For example, a first offense DUI conviction does not require any jail time, but a first offense DUI conviction with “a refusal”, requires 48 hours of jail.